Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

 \subsection{Approximation trade-offs}

-Next we evaluate MRA performance with the dual localization method by varying two factors: 1) oracle suboptimality, $\epsilon=1\%$ and $\epsilon=10\%$, and 2) number of responses, $N=10$ and $N=50$.
+Next we evaluate the performance of MARA using the price localization method by varying two factors: 1) oracle suboptimality, $\epsilon=1\%$ and $\epsilon=10\%$, and 2) number of responses, $N=10$ and $N=50$.

 \paragraph{Oracle suboptimality $\epsilon$} Recall from \S\ref{sec-approx-oracle}, that the oracle's suboptimality has additive error term proportional to $\epsilon$.
-Thus, we expect smaller values of $\epsilon$ to improve the function value suboptimality of MRA.
+Thus, we expect smaller values of $\epsilon$ to improve the function value suboptimality of MARA.
 At the same time primal points generated by the approximate oracle with smaller $\epsilon$ are a subset of those with larger $\epsilon$, which implies slower reduction in residuals.

 This behavior is indeed observed in our numerical experiments; see Figures \ref{fig-ra-eps-vary}, \ref{fig-ap-eps-vary}, \ref{fig-ot-eps-vary}, and \ref{fig-mcf-eps-vary}.
-For example, as shown in Figure \ref{fig-ra-eps-vary}, the primal recovery method with $\epsilon_p=10\%$ finds a primal feasible primal point at iteration $85$, much faster than the method with $\epsilon_p=1\%$, which takes $165$ iterations.
-Their best suboptimalities for primal feasible points are $0.1\%$ and $0.006\%$ respectively.
-Similarly, the primal recovery method with $\epsilon_v=10\%$ finds a feasible primal point at iteration $0$, while the method $\epsilon_v=1\%$ takes $45$ iterations.
-However, the best suboptimalities of the feasible points for the two methods are comparable, $0.15\%$ and $0.18\%$, respectively.
+For example, as shown in Figure \ref{fig-ra-eps-vary}, MARA with $\epsilon_p=10\%$ finds a primal feasible primal point at iteration $94$, much faster than the method with $\epsilon_p=1\%$, which takes $165$ iterations.
+Their best suboptimalities for primal feasible points are $0.1\%$ and $0.005\%$ respectively.
+Similarly, MARA with $\epsilon_v=10\%$ finds a feasible primal point at iteration $0$, while the method $\epsilon_v=1\%$ takes $45$ iterations.
+However, the best suboptimalities of the feasible points for the two methods are comparable, $0.16\%$ and $0.22\%$, respectively.

+\paragraph{Number of responses $N$} As discussed in \S\ref{sec-approx-oracle}, the primal point returned by the primal recovery method is a convex combination of $N_i$ $\epsilon$-suboptimal primal points for each agent $i=1, \ldots, K$.
+Increasing $N_i$ therefore enlarges the convex hull of the candidate primal points, implying a faster reduction in residuals.